History of South Africa: Boer people and republics

 After 1806, a number of Dutch-speaking inhabitants of the Cape Colony trekked inland, first in small groups.
 Eventually, in the 1830s, large numbers of Boers migrated in what came to be known as the Great Trek.
 Among the initial reasons for their leaving the Cape colony were the English language rule.
 Religion was a very important aspect of the settlers culture and the bible and church services were in Dutch.
 Similarly, schools, justice and trade up to the arrival of the British, were all managed in the Dutch language.
 The language law caused friction, distrust and dissatisfaction.

 Another reason for Dutch-speaking white farmers trekking away from the Cape was the abolition of slavery by the British government on Emancipation Day, 1 December 1838.
 The farmers complained they could not replace the labour of their slaves without losing an excessive amount of money.
 The farmers had invested large amounts of capital in slaves.
-Owners who had purchased slaves on credit or put them up as surety against loans faced financial ruin.
-Britain had allocated the sum of 1 200 000 British Pounds as compensation to the Dutch settlers, on condition the Dutch farmers had to lodge their claims in Britain as well as the fact that the value of the slaves was many times the allocated amount.
-This caused further dissatisfaction among the Dutch settlers.
-The settlers, incorrectly, believed that the Cape Colony administration had taken the money due to them as payment for freeing their slaves.
-Those settlers who were allocated money could only claim it in Britain in person or through an agent.
-The commission charged by agents was the same as the payment for one slave, thus those settlers only claiming for one slave would receive nothing.
+Owners who had purchased enslaved people on credit or put them up as surety against loans faced financial ruin.